Jordan094/Sunderland-Supporters-Quiz/README.md

 ## Content and Imagery

-* [Sunderland AFC Official Club Page](SAFC.com) for providing me with a number of different resources which includes:
-  * Club knowledge to create my questions
+* [Sunderland AFC Official Club Page](SAFC.com) for providing me with a number of different resources to assist creating my questions  *
-  *

 * [SkySports](https://www.skysports.com/) for the hero image.